kaikalii/chalcolithic/readme.md

 - Flint-tipped variants of wooden and stone swords, axes, and spears, which have Sharpness I
 - String from wool or carpets.
 Has diminishing returns.
 - Raw metal crafting recipes for copper, iron, and gold spears, which have lower durability
+- Water bottles can be freely converted to and from splash water bottles.
+These can be used to extinguish fires but cannot be used in brewing recipes for other splash potions.